-- online interaction with users through Time Sharing Option Extensions (TSO/E) or z/OS UNIX System Services - batch processing (JES2) - · services provided by started procedures or tasks - daemons and servers of the z/OS UNIX System Services that provide similar functions as started procedures or tasks based on UNIX interfaces
+- online interaction with users through Time Sharing Option Extensions (TSO/E) or z/OS UNIX System Services - batch processing (JES2) - services provided by started procedures or tasks - daemons and servers utilizing z/OS UNIX System Services that provide similar functions as started procedures or tasks but based on UNIX interfaces

-These services can be accessed by users local to, or with otherwise protected access to, the computer systems.
+These services can be accessed by users local to the computer systems or accessing the systems via network services supported by the evaluated configuration.

 All users of the TOE are assigned a unique user identifier (user ID).
 This user ID, which is used as the basis for access control decisions and for accountability, associates the user with a set of security attributes.
-The TOE authenticates the claimed identity of a user before allowing this user to perform any further security-relevant actions.
-Users are allowed to execute programs that accept network connections on ports the user has access to.
-An example would be an Anonymous FTP server.
-In this case the program has no knowledge about the external "user".
-The program is executing with the rights of the z/OS user that started it and this user has been authenticated.
+In most cases the TOE authenticates the claimed identity of a user before allowing this user to perform any further security-relevant actions.
+Exceptions to this authentication policy include: